Reconstruction

 History

-The initiative was launched in September to support the foundation’s efforts in evacuating people from frontline areas.
-The team urgently needed accommodations for evacuees, so we began repairing geriatric centers and shelters.
+Launched in September, this initiative strengthened our efforts to evacuate people from the frontline areas.
+As the team urgently needed to find housing for the evacuees, we began renovating geriatric care centers and shelters.

-This year, we repaired and equipped territorial centers in the Ivano-Frankivsk region (Bliudnyky, Bilshivtsi villages) and a geriatric hospital department in Lysets village.
+This year, we renovated and equipped territorial geriatric care centers in Ivano-Frankivsk Oblast, in the villages of Bliudnyky and Bilshivtsi, as well as a geriatric hospital in the village of Lysets.

-In collaboration with the Kalush City Council, we opened a geriatric center in Kalush, based in the local hospital.
-The center was created for people with limited mobility and disabilities who had fled the temporarily occupied and frontline territories.
+Partnering with the Kalush City Council, we established a geriatric care center at the local hospital.
+It serves IDPs with disabilities and reduced mobility, evacuated from the front lines and temporarily occupied territories.

-In collaboration with local authorities and international donors, we established a facility for IDPs with mental health disorders at the Plyskiv Psychoneurological Boarding School in the Vinnytsia region, providing 24-hour care for up to 30 evacuees from frontline areas.
+In cooperation with local authorities and international donors, we have established a facility for internally displaced persons (IDPs) with mental health disorders at the Plyskiv Psychiatric and Neurological Institution in Vinnytsia Oblast.
+The facility provides 24/7 care for up to 30 individuals evacuated from frontline areas.

-We renovated a former geriatric building in Neresnytsia, Zakarpattia, to house displaced children from Pokrovsk.
+We renovated the former geriatric nursing home in the village of Neresnytsia, Zakarpattia Oblast, to accommodate displaced children from Pokrovsk.

-In Uman, Cherkasy region, we set up both a transit shelter and a geriatric center for elderly evacuees.
+In the city of Uman, Cherkasy Oblast, we established both a transit shelter and a geriatric care center for evacuated elderly people.

-Additionally, in partnership with the Volunteer-68 humanitarian aid center, we opened the first transit shelter for individuals with limited mobility and disabilities in the Kharkiv region.
+Additionally, in partnership with the humanitarian center Volunteer-68, we opened the first transit shelter in Kharkiv Oblast for people with reduced mobility and disabilities.

-Our team continued to respond to requests for the repair of community buildings, student dormitories, and educational institutions damaged by Russian missile strikes.
+Our team has continued to respond to requests for repairs of public buildings, student dormitories, and educational institutions damaged by russian missile strikes.

-We also began the process of repairing and equipping territorial centers in the Ternopil and Ivano-Frankivsk regions.
+We have also begun the process of repairing and equipping territorial geriatric care centers in Ternopil and Ivano-Frankivsk oblasts.

 The greatest challenge is coordinating efforts with limited resources to repair as many homes as possible.